mattyoung101/tamara/papers/proposal_draft/proposal_draft.typ

 appear that for the specific case of targeting the best PPA trade-offs for TMR on ASICs, the approach described in @Hindman2011 is the most optimal one available.

+#TODO("Xilinx industry paper")

 // future research topic! design a rad hardened FPGA using this approach!

-== High-level TMR approaches
+== Design-level approaches
-Several authors have investigated applying TMR directly to the HDL source code - a much higher level approach than either netlist or gate level.
+Several authors have investigated applying TMR directly to HDL source code.
 One of the most notable examples was introduced by Kulis @Kulis2017, through a tool he calls "TMRG".
 TMRG operates on Verilog RTL by implementing the majority of a Verilog parser and elaborator from scratch.
 It takes as input Verilog RTL, as well as a selection of Verilog source comments that act as annotations to guide the tool on its behaviour.
 In turn, the tool modifies the design code and outputs processed Verilog RTL that implements TMR, as well as Synopsys Design Compiler design constraints.
 Like the goal of TaMaRa, the TMRG approach is designed to target both FPGAs and ASICs, and for FPGAs, Kulis correctly identifies the issue that not all FPGA blocks can be replicated.
 For example, a design that instantiates a PLL clock divider on an FPGA that only contains one PLL could not be replicated.
 Kulis also correctly identifies that optimisation-driven synthesis tools such as Yosys and Synopsys DC will eliminate TMR logic as part of the synthesis pipeline, as the redundancy is, by nature, redundant and subject to removal.
 In Yosys, this occurs specifically in the `opt_share` and `opt_clean` passes according to specific advice from the development team @Engelhardt2024.
 However, unlike Synopsys DC, Yosys is not constraint driven, which means that Kulis' constraint-based approach to preserving TMR logic through optimisation would not work in this case.
 Finally, since TMRG re-implements the majority of a synthesis tool's frontend (including the parser and elaborator), it is limited to only supporting Verilog.
 Yosys natively supports Verilog and some SystemVerilog, with plugins @synlig providing more complete SV and VHDL support.
 Since TaMaRa uses Yosys' existing frontend, it should be more reliable and useable with many more HDLs.

 Lee et al. @Lee2017 present "TLegUp", an extension to the prior "LegUp" High Level Synthesis (HLS) tool.
 As stated earlier in this document, modern FPGAs and ASICs are typically designed using Hardware Description